KingHendrie/KingHendrie/README.md

 - [AwesomeProject](https://github.com/KingHendrie/Bookstore-Website)
   A small dynamic bookstore, built on node where I experimented with more advanced concepts.
-  Such as: Migrations, models, layout partilisation, etc.
+  Such as: Migrations, models, layout partialization, etc.

 - [NextBigThing](https://github.com/KingHendrie/Markdown-Flashcards)
   Studying was never my strong point.
 It feels boring and is never interesting enough.